Cairns Travel Guide

 If you’re swimming in the ocean between November to May, only swim where there is a beach stinger net otherwise you risk getting stung by jellyfish.
 Always check the weather before you go out hiking as well and make sure to bring water and sunscreen.
 If you’re venturing out of the city, be mindful of wildlife, especially snakes and spiders.
 If you’re bitten, seek immediate care.

 Solo female travelers are generally safe here, however, the standard precautions apply (never leave your drink unattended at the bar, never walk home alone at night intoxicated, etc.).
-Consult other solo female travel blogs for specific advice.
+Consult the many solo female travel blogs on the city for specific advice.

 If you experience an emergency, dial 000 for assistance.